Faculty-Led Semester Programs

 The Global Semester is a fall-semester academic program which gives students insight into sites around the world.
 Through the combination of coursework in a variety of disciplines and cultural learning opportunities, the semester provides a remarkable experience of academic merit and personal development.
 The intercultural understanding and global perspective provided by the program are practical and professional skills that participants will use throughout their lives.

-The itinerary takes the group around the world with visits to New York City, Egypt, Tanzania, India, China, and Argentina.
+The 2020 itinerary takes the group around the world with visits to Tunisia, Tanzania, India, China, and Argentina.
 The academic program focuses on three main sites: Tanzania, China, and Argentina.
-The group spends about a month in each country, with shorter stays in the other three sites.
+The group spends about a month in each country, with shorter stays in the other sites.
 These countries figure prominently in the political and cultural life of East Africa, East Asia, and South America.
+This program is highly competitive for admission.

 Interdisciplinary 252: Public Health in Social and Cultural Contexts in Tanzania